fassko/fassko.github.io/_posts/2020-05-22-embracing-dynamic-type.md

 ## How to support Dynamic Type

 The easiest way to support Dynamic Type in your apps is to use system provided text styles.
-By using this option we get Dynamic Type support for free.
+By using this option we get Dynamic Type support without putting in any extra effort.
 For our disposal there are many text styles for titles, body, captions, and more.

 Starting from iOS 11 we can implement scaling for custom fonts with UIFontMetrics.
 During this post, we won’t look into that.